dotnet/AspNetCore.Docs/docs/yourfirst/fundamentalconcepts/fundamentalconcepts.rst

 		services.AddSingleton(_ => Configuration);
 	}

-Finally, the Configure() method will be called by the runtime after ConfigureServices().
-In the sample project, Configure() is used to wire up a console logger, to enable BrowserLink in the development environment, to add support for static files, to specify the use of Identity, and to configure MVC and its routes.
-Simply adding the services for Identity and MVC isn't sufficient - they also need to be added to the request pipeline via these calls in the Configure() method.
+Finally, the ``Configure`` method will be called by the runtime after ``ConfigureServices``.
+In the sample project, ``Configure`` is used to wire up a console logger, add several useful features for the development environment, add support for static files, Identity, and MVC routing.
+Note that adding Identity and MVC in ``ConfigureServices`` isn’t sufficient - they also need to be configured in  the request pipeline via these calls in ``Configure``.

 .. code-block:: c#